aboamen7000/Dart/README.md

 ![img](https://github.com/DevIA3kl/other/blob/master/more/java_ico.png)

-# Java language 💥
+# Dart language 💥

->Java is a popular programming language, It is used to develop desktop and mobile applications, big data processing, embedded systems, and so on.
-According to Oracle, the company that owns Java, Java runs on 3 billion devices worldwide, which makes Java one of the most popular programming languages.
+>Dart Dart is a client-optimized language for fast apps on any platform.

 ### Stage